rifah07/Full-Stack-E-Commerce/backend/stepsofProject.md

 84. Seller can see his/her own created products (not soft deleted).
 For that Route updated slightly.
 85. Update ban user so that it automatically soft-delete all products if the user is a seller.
 86. Order model created.
+87. Create order implemented. use "{{url}}/orders/placeOrder" api and in body: [  {
+  "orderItems": [
+    {

+      "product": "680fc89b9e0429f6ee517360",
+      "quantity": 2
+    },
+    {

+      "product": "680fca2e9e0429f6ee517381",
+      "quantity": 1
+    }
+  ],

+  "shippingAddress": "123 Main Street, Springfield"
+}
+  ]

-87. The part is left: If User is logged in as admin, can see even soft deleted products.
+88. The part is left: If User is logged in as admin, can see even soft deleted products.
 If seller can see his products that are soft deleted.